microsoft/Dynamics-365-Connected-Field-Service-Deployment/README.md

 ### Start the Azure Stream Analytics jobs
 1. Sign into the Azure portal and navigate to the Resource Group where your resources were deployed.
-2. Click to open each Stream Analytics job that was deployed and, from the Overview tab, press Start.
+2. Click to open each Stream Analytics job that was deployed and, from the Overview tab, press Start. test